compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/create_universe.md

 Compositeur Digital UX will display folders and documents in alphabetical order.
 You can however force a specific viewing sequence for documents and folders by prefixing the file name or folder name with a number.
 Compositeur Digital UX will not display the numbers but will arrange the items accordingly.

->Note : If you ever need to display a file with a name starting with a number (e.g. `3D render`) please refer to the Advanced configuration section.

 ## Thumbnails

 The Compositeur Digital will automatically create thumbnails for all documents.
 You can customize the thumbnail of each document or folder of your universe.